Video8 / Hi8 / Digital8

 You can't tell by looking at an 8mm video cassette whether it has an analogue Video8 / Hi8 recording on it, or a Digital8 recording.
 A clue may be in the vintage, recordings prior to year 2000 will be analogue, and later than that could be either.
 If you have only a Video8 or Hi8 camcorder or player, and get a Digital8 tape to play, you see a grey screen full of speckles and the sound will just be a loud buzz.
 Since I can transfer all of Video8, Hi8 and Digital8, there will be no problems with any of them.
 Some transfer outfits will get caught out by Digital8 recordings as they cannot run them.
 Furthermore I can handle recordings made on equipment from around the world, at no extra expense.

-Deluxe Menu £18: Up to 1:30 hours on one DVD, so camcorder tapes usually fit in one go.
+Deluxe Menu £22: Up to 1:30 hours on one DVD, so most camcorder tapes fit in one go.
 Nice menu icons showing what is on that part of the recording, and if you email me with titles I will put them on the DVD for you too.
 I place the chapter breaks at points of interest or new recordings.
 These menus look like professionally recorded DVD films.
-Extra copies are very cheap, just £2.50 each, and well worth taking.
+Extra copies are just £3.50 each, and well worth taking.

 Television systems explained